 - Silicone sealant (opens in new tab) and caulking gun (opens in new tab)

 Begin by laying a protective cover on the floor and secure this with masking tape.
-Then, using a clean, damp cloth, wipe down your wall surface, or use a suitable degreasing agent, such as sugar soap, and wash this away with water before leaving the wall to dry completely.
+Then, use a clean, damp cloth, to wipe down your wall surface, or use a suitable degreasing agent, such as sugar soap, and wash this away with water before leaving the wall to dry completely.

-'First and foremost, make sure the wall is level.
-Make sure there are no bumps or swollen areas, that will throw off the grout lines and make it look bad.
-Then you need to use a tile adhesive like this to apply the tile to the wall.
-Make sure to use a good trowel, to apply the adhesive so that the tile gets a good grip.'
-Adds Cohen.
+Max Cohen, founder of FLHomeBuyers.com (opens in new tab) says, 'First and foremost, make sure the wall is level.
+Make sure there are no bumps or swollen areas, that will throw off the grout lines and make it look bad.'

 So if you find any cracks in the wall or any areas that need repair, it’s a good idea to fix these before you begin to tile.
-It’s important to make sure the surface is flat, too, so make sure to sand away any lumps and bumps at this stage.
+It’s important to make sure the surface is flat,, so make sure to sand away any lumps and bumps at this stage.

-'Before you begin tiling, you need to prep the wall by removing fittings, fixtures, hardware, and wallpaper.
+Andra DelMonico, Lead Interior Designer for Trendey (opens in new tab) reminds us, 'Before you begin tiling, you need to prep the wall by removing fittings, fixtures, hardware, and wallpaper.
 Then make any necessary repairs to ensure you have a smooth and level surface.
 Clean and sand the wall so you can promote strong adhesion.'
-Adds DelMonico.
+Adds DelMonico

 'Start tiling your wall by marking the vertical and horizontal center of the wall.
 Then position your tiles from the center out towards both wall edges.
 The tile on each end should be roughly the same size.
 You may need to adjust your vertical centerline to make this happen.'
 Says DelMonico.